WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Message Creation and Alteration

 The `WfMessage` class represents a Whiteflag message.
 The class cannot be instantiated directly.
-Instead, one of the methods from its nested static `WfMessage.Creator` class must be used to create a message.
-The available methods to do this are:
+Instead, one of its static factory methods must be used to create a message.
+The available static factory methods to do this are:

-* `WfMessage.Creator.type(String messageCode)`: creates a new Whiteflag message of the type specified by the message code with empty field values
+* `WfMessage.type(String messageCode)`: creates a new Whiteflag message of the type specified by the message code with empty field values
-* `WfMessage.Creator.copy(WfMessage)`: copies an existing Whiteflag message, without the metadata
+* `WfMessage.copy(WfMessage)`: copies an existing Whiteflag message, without the metadata
-* `WfMessage.Creator.clone(WfMessage)`: clones an existing Whiteflag message, including the metadata
+* `WfMessage.clone(WfMessage)`: clones an existing Whiteflag message, including the metadata
-* `WfMessage.Creator.deserialize(String)`: deserializes a string with a serialized message
+* `WfMessage.deserialize(String)`: deserializes a string with a serialized message
-* `WfMessage.Creator.deserializeJson(String)`: deserializes a string with a JSON representation of a message
+* `WfMessage.deserializeJson(String)`: deserializes a string with a JSON representation of a message
-* `WfMessage.Creator.decode(String)`: decodes a string with the hexadecimal representation of an encoded message
+* `WfMessage.decode(String)`: decodes a string with the hexadecimal representation of an encoded message
-* `WfMessage.Creator.compile(String[])`: compiles a Whiteflag message from an array with a complete and ordered set of field values
+* `WfMessage.compile(String[])`: compiles a Whiteflag message from an array with a complete and ordered set of field values

 Each of these methods returns a new `WfMessage` object.
 This object contains the message header and body as `WfMessageSegment` objects that contain the